 Saira Mohamed’s primary interests are in the areas of criminal law and human rights, with her research focused on responses to mass atrocity.
 Examining the roles of criminal law and armed force in preventing and stopping widespread violence, her work considers the meaning of responsibility in mass atrocity crimes and seeks to unsettle conventional conceptions of choice and participation in this context.
-Her most recent publications have appeared in the Columbia Law Review, Yale Law Journal, and Stanford Journal of International Law.
+Her most recent articles have appeared in the Yale Law Journal, Columbia Law Review, and California Law Review.
 Her article “Deviance, Aspiration, and the Stories We Tell: Reconciling Mass Atrocity and the Criminal Law,” 124 Yale L.J.
-1628 (2015), won the Junior Scholars Paper Award from the Association of American Law Schools Section on Criminal Justice.
+1628 (2015), won the award for the best paper by a junior scholar from the Association of American Law Schools Section on Criminal Justice.

 Mohamed is a graduate of Columbia Law School, where she was Executive Articles Editor of the Columbia Law Review and recipient of the David Berger Memorial Prize for international law.
 She also received a Master of International Affairs from Columbia’s School of International and Public Affairs.
+She holds an undergraduate degree from Yale University in history and international affairs.
 She clerked for Judge Kim McLane Wardlaw of the United States Court of Appeals for the Ninth Circuit.
-She is a member of the Executive Council of the American Society of International Law and a term member of the Council on Foreign Relations.
+She is an elected member of the American Law Institute, a term member of the Council on Foreign Relations, and a member of the Executive Council of the American Society of International Law.

 J.D., Columbia Law School